irajsb/UMGPluginDocs/Misc/RadialMenu.md

 # This Radial Menu dynamicaly can accept children without any need for building static textures.
+` Examples are placed in WB_RadialMenum, PingSpawner and WB_Mobile in plugin content`
 ![](./RadialMenu.png)

 # How To Use